SimOgaard/SpetsDev/README.md

 # Abilities
-earthbending rock needs to grab the material for the biome it hits
+earthbending rock needs to grab the material for the biome it hits instead of ability icons, just place the ability in front of camera ie a fireball or hammer with shadow casting off and no collider ofcourse

 # Player
 player should have a health bar not hearts